What is superannuation?

 • caring for someone with a disability

 • Regulatory risk – potential legislative changes (an increase of preservation age, adding taxable brackets in super).
 I wouldn’t expect preservation age to be pushed so far back that super isn’t useful because it would deter people from using super and result in more people relying on the aged pension – which is exactly what super is there to avoid.
-And the last time the government pushed back access to super, it was legislated in 1998 and only came into effect from 2015, and was phased in over 9 years.
+And the last time the government pushed back access to super, it was legislated in 1998 and only came into effect in 2015, and was phased in over 9 years.

 Having said that, the tax benefits are incredible.
 Just keep in mind that you lose flexibility if 100% of available surplus funds go into super.